 This seems a bit counterintuitive.
-Your immune system works hard to fight infection, so why would you want to minimize its exposure to pathogens that make you sick?
+Your immune system works hard to fight infections, so why would you want to minimize its exposure to pathogens that make you sick?
 Fighting infections is hard work, and your immune system is constantly challenged by bacteria, fungi, protozoans, helminths, and viruses you breathe into your sinuses and lungs, that live on your skin, enter your gastrointestinal tract and other bodily cavities, and invade your eyes, nose, mouth, and hair follicles.
 Your immune system is constantly working to fight infections and keep you from getting diseases.

 Support your immune system by:

 - Wash your hands frequently throughout the day.

 - Avoid close contact with people who are sick.

 - Avoid touching your eyes, nose, and mouth.